11.22.1.Email restore job configuration

-Here you can select the mailboxes, groups or the entire Exchange server that will be processed by the restore job.
-In this use case, we will restore the mailbox of “edit.balazsy”, so we select it from the list.
+Here you can select the mailboxes, groups or the entire Exchange server which will be processed by the restore job.
+In this use case we will restore the mailbox of “edit.balazsy”, so we select it from the list.
 To find it, we click on the select option and start to write the mailbox name into the Mailbox selection search field:

 Email restore job is crawling the entire mailbox or recursive folders from the mailbox.
 Before you enter the folder name(s) to be crawled, it is necessary to select the folder filtering type.

-How to restore the whole mailbox?
-It is important to bear in mind that by selecting “Recursive, starting from a single folder” filtering type under “Include folders” section and leaving the folder path textbox empty, the whole selected mailbox will be restored:
+How to restore whole mailbox?
+It is important to bear in mind, that with selecting “Recursive, starting from a single folder” filtering type under “Include folders” section, and leaving the folder path textbox empty the whole selected mailbox will be restored:

-Now we will restore the content of single folder “Subfolder 1” on the “INBOX” root (check screenshot).
+Now we will restore the contents of single folder “Subfolder 1” on the “INBOX” root (check screenshot).

-- added (via the + new option) as it is described in the Email archive job configuration or
+- added (via the + new option) as it is described by the Email archive job configuration or

 - imported (via the import option).